AARs (After Action Reports)

 Dear Inferior Oriental:

 We do you a favour by sending you to your ancestors.
-Perhaps you will
+Perhaps

 come